altocodenl/tagaway-mobile/tagaway/lib/readme.md

    localQuery (tags, currentMonth, queryResult) {
 ```

-The purpose of `localQuery` is to enrich `queryResult` by potentially adding local pivs, tags and increasing the total number of pivs in the query.
+The purpose of `localQuery` is to enrich `queryResult` by potentially adding local pivs, tags, increasing the total number of pivs and modifying the time header in the query.

 If the current query includes untagged pivs, or pivs marked as to be organized, no local pivs can be included in the query.
 This is because all local pivs that are queued have, by definition, at least one tag, and will automatically be marked as organized.
 In this case, we can just return `queryResult` as is.